Citi Bike Rental Guide

 If you’re using the kiosk, insert your credit card to get a ride code

-Open your Citi Bike or Lyft app and find a station with empty docks so you can return your bike
+Open your Citi Bike or Lyft app and find the closest docking station with available docks to return your bike.

 pricing + membership options